nadetastic/amplify-mongodb-tanstack-offline/README.md

 - **Authentication**: Setup with Amazon Cognito for secure user authentication.
 - **API**: Ready-to-use GraphQL endpoint with AWS AppSync.
 - **Database**: Real-time database powered by MongoDB Atlas.
+- **Tanstack Query**: Helps persist query data in storage, ensuring data availability even when the device is offline.

 ## Deploying to AWS